Thursday, October 15th, at 4:30

 Taught by Muhlenberg Faculty with expertise in Conservation Biology, Spanish Language and Latin American Culture, and Environmental Sociology with 10+ years of working in Latin America

-Conditions in Costa Rica: Students in both courses must be able to cope with challenging living and physical conditions including the presence of insects and other wildlife, heat (no air-conditioning), physical activity, close quarters, and other aspects of tropical field work and living.
+Conditions in Costa Rica: Students must be able to cope with challenging living and physical conditions including the presence of insects and other wildlife, heat (no air-conditioning), physical activity, close quarters, and other aspects of tropical field work and living.

 Community Service: Students must also be committed to performing community service during the academic year in Allentown and while in Costa Rica.
 Examples of Community Service Projects in Costa Rica are: